fathzer-games/jchess-core/README.md

 To activate this test, which is pretty long (8s on my small J4125 powered machine), set the **rndGenTest** system property to true.

 ## TODO
-* Implement detection of draw by repetition
+- General things ... if it does not alter performance too much:
+    - Is it a good idea to separate ChessBoards and rules?
+Would it be better to have newGame and getState methods in ChessBoard?
+It seems we often need rules and Board.
+A way could be to change Rules to something like Game or Board and only have genericity on Move.
+Then, we can imagine adding some useful methods to ChessBoard like isCheck.
+    - Could it be a good idea to have the ChessBoard able to rewind moves?
+    - Move generation improvements:
+        - Remove PinnedDetector (and its test) if not used
+        - Use bitboards to generate moves faster?
+My guess is it is faster.
+Nevertheless, chesslib implementation, which is not very optimized, is not dramatically faster.
+Moreover, no way to have it work with some chess variants like Capablanca.
+        - Think about using multithreading in move generation.
+It is quite simple except to check if move make king in check as it moves pieces on the board.
+- Engine improvements:
-* Perform some Quiescence Search before evaluate move
+    - Perform some Quiescence Search before evaluate move
-* Improve evaluation function
+    - Improve evaluation function
-* Use bitboards to generate move faster?
-* Use killer moves in Alpha beta pruning moves sort?
+    - Use killer moves in Alpha beta pruning moves sort?
-* Remove PinnedDetector (and its test) if not used

 ## Known bugs
+- Draw by repetition is not implemented
-* com.fathzer.jchess.generic.BasicMove is not thread safe
+- com.fathzer.jchess.generic.BasicMove is not thread safe